MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/running-the-emulator.md

 ms.date: 02/16/2018
 ---

-# Running the Android SDK Emulator
+# Running the Google Android Emulator

-In this guide, you will learn how to launch a virtual device in the Android SDK Emulator for debugging and testing your app.
+In this guide, you will learn how to launch a virtual device in the Google Android Emulator for debugging and testing your app.

 ## Using a Pre-Configured Virtual Device